Explore the amazing role of wonder in kids’ spiritual growth—and learn how to bring wonder back to yourself and children.

-To prevent Patch from actually eating the bug, I interjected, “What might be all the ways we could discover how it tastes without actually eating it?”
-After a bewildered double take, he set the wiggly beetle free and began to brainstorm ideas.
+I interjected, “What might be all the ways we could discover how it tastes without actually eating it?”
+After a bewildered double take, he began to brainstorm ideas.

 On that walk, Patch demonstrated the importance of experiencing wonder in a multisensory way.
 We can learn from his surprise encounter with the beetle.

 With children, read each Bible passage with a sensory filter.
 Try to see images in the words and phrases you hear.
 Sketch what you see as you read.
 Take descriptive notes, and use them to craft a visual landscape for kids.

 Tea lights or white Christmas lights are an easy way to change the mood around any passage read aloud.
 Hear sounds in the passages by humming or tapping out a beat to the Scripture.
 What unfamiliar sound effects could you add to heighten the mystery of the passage?
 What are the people touching?
 Provide opportunities for kids to touch and feel those objects, too.
 What can kids taste to enhance their experience?